I-Dont-Remember/site/content/blog/how-your-take-home-pay-varies-by-state.md

 - I thought the difference between best & worst would be higher, but it's fairly consistent around **8%** of your base salary.
 Guess that's the Federal taxes keeping things level.
 - If I made `$75k` base salary in Hawaii and then moved to Florida, I'd have an extra `$5,659.00` to spend on plastic trinkets from Amazon. **Wild!**
-  - That said, moving can be an expensive endeavor, and I had originally hypothesized it might be a no-brainer to move for a free _"bonus"_ to your salary.
-Doesn't seem to pan out.
-- If you aren't going highest to lowest, but highest to mid tier, that number drops to median of `$3,335.00`.
+- If you aren't moving highest taxes to lowest, but highest to mid tier, that number drops to median of `$3,335.00`.
 A couple grand ain't nothing, but that's in best case scenario of highest taxes to average - which won't be a lot of people.
 I haven't done the calculations for averaging the difference between every combination of states, but it would likely be `$2-4k`.
+  - I had originally hypothesized it would be a no-brainer to move for a free & sizable _"bonus"_ to your salary.
+Looks like it's not so cut-and-dry, especially considering moving can be an expensive endeavor on it's own.

 {{< bootstrap-table "table table-dark table-striped table-bordered" >}}
 | salary bucket | best        | worst       | best\_pct | worst\_pct | best\_state | worst\_state | diff $     | diff\_pct\_of\_base\_pay | median $    | median diff $ | mean $      |